May 2019 Exclusive Story

 Selective perforating systems traditionally have been armed with resistorized detonators and through a mechanical or addressable switch.
 Although safer than nonresistorized electric detonators, this style of detonator can be susceptible to inadvertent detonation from stray current, voltage and/or radio frequency (RF) sources.
 As a result, well site surface operations typically are suspended, and radio silence is common while perforating guns are being armed to minimize the chance of an accidental detonation.

-Because arming traditional perforating guns can take a considerable time, the invisible lost time associated with this operation can be costly since no other parallel well-site operations can be conducted.
+Because arming traditional perforating guns can take considerable time, the invisible lost time associated with this operation can be costly since no other parallel well-site operations can be conducted.
 The same is true once guns return to the surface.
 Guns are treated as live devices until initiation can be confirmed.
 Safe disassembly is conducted in reverse order of the arming sequence, again halting other well site activities until the sequence is completed.

 As well site operations become fast paced and grow in service intensity, solutions are required that allow for efficient and safe gun arming that do not disrupt other well site activities.
 Operators are pressing service companies for improved processes that reduce downtime and allow parallel operations to be completed at the well site.